crodier/software-blog/_posts/2025-03-17-j2ee-new-again.md

 # J2EE resurgence - modularity

 Once upon a time I was at a bank called Lehman Brothers in technology.
-It was my first job in financial tech, and maybe my best.
+It was my first job in financial technology, and maybe my best.

 The group of talent included:

 1. [Eric Poirier](https://www.linkedin.com/in/epoirier/)